predsci/POT3D/README.md

 POT3D uses a preconditoned Conjugate Gradient solver with two preconditioner options:
 1) `ifprec=1`: Diagonal scaling.
 2) `ifprec=2`: Non-overlapping ILU0
-Typically, using `ifprec=2` will run POT3D faster than `ifprec=1`.
+Typically, using `ifprec=2` will run POT3D faster than `ifprec=1`, but use more memory.
-It uses much more memory and, for NVIDIA GPUs, requires building with the `cuSparse` library.
+For NVIDIA GPUs,  `ifprec=2` requires building the code with the `cuSparse` library.
-For Intel and AMD GPUs, it is currently not available.
+For Intel and AMD GPUs, only `ifprec=1` is currently available.
 POT3D will auto-detect how it is being built, and may override `ifprec` to the option best suited for the current build.

 ### Running POT3D on GPUs